Figuring Out Gas & Galaxies In Enzo (FOGGIE) XI: Circumgalactic O VI Emission Traces Clumpy Inflowing Recycled Gas: Results

 \subsection{\OVI\ Emission Morphology}

 Figure~\ref{fig:maps_z0} shows maps of projected gas density (left column) and \OVI\ surface brightness (right column) for the six FOGGIE galaxies at $z=0$, oriented edge-on.
 In each case, the galaxy disk is located in the center of the image, with the direction of the disk's angular momentum vector pointing north.
 The galaxies show significant differences from one another in both their gas density and \OVI\ emission maps.
 In several cases, there is an extended gaseous disk oriented at an inclined angle from the smaller central disk.
 For Tempest and Blizzard, the extended disk shows an S-warp, and for Squall, Hurricane, and Cyclone the extended disk appears nearly polar relative to the inner disk.
-The morphology of extended gas disks in the FOGGIE galaxies is further explored in C. Trapp et al. (in prep.).
+The morphology of extended gas disks in the FOGGIE galaxies is further explored in \citet{Trapp2025}, who show these features are created by mergers and misaligned gas accretion and can persist for several Gyr.

 Here, we focus on how this gas structure translates into \OVI\ emission maps: there are clear structures of high surface brightness that appear to roughly align with the denser gas regions visible in the left panels, but there does not appear to be much pattern to the location of the brightest structures relative to the edge-on galaxy disk itself, reflecting the variety of structures in the CGM of the FOGGIE galaxies.
 The brightest \OVI\ emission appears closer to the galaxy disks, and is generally structured, with significant variation in brightness on small scales.
 Each galaxy halo also shows \OVI\ emission from extended, smoother structures, particularly further from the galaxy.
 By comparing to the left panels, it is clear these smooth \OVI\ emission regions originate from very low-density gas, while the clumpier, brighter \OVI\ emission regions seem to form shells at the edges of high-density gas.
 The smooth structures also tend to occupy more of the map area, and out to larger distances from the galaxy, than the clumpy structures that are located primarily within $\sim30$ kpc of the galaxy's center. \citet{Augustin2025} found that dense CGM clouds tend to be found closer to the FOGGIE galaxies at $z=1$, and by eye we can see a similar trend for the \OVI-traced clumps at $z=0$ as well.